webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

 redirected around.
 Remember that this URL is called by the relying site and the browser follows the <code>Location:</code> response header.

 <syntaxHighlight lang="bash">
   curl -v
 'https://oauth.accounts.webplatform.org/v1/authorization?scope=session&action=signin&state=8888&client_id=e2aa7a52c84b396d'
 </syntaxHighlight>

+'''NOTE''': That the scope, state, and action can by anything.
+Those are simply declared at the beginning of the proces, and adds entropy to the crypto stuff happening behind the scenes.
+The <code>action=signin</code> is a helper for the accounts server to know if we want to login or register.
+As for the <code>scope=session</code>, you can ask anything, only <code>session</code> will allow you to get things back in the end anyway.

 In the response...